Our first European triumph

 1983 – The appointment of Joe Fagan as Bob Paisley’s replacement as Manager was announced, although he did not take over until 1st July.
 In his first season as boss, he led the club to a unique treble of League, European Cup and League Cup, retiring just a year later.
 He remains the only Scouser to date to hold the position on a permanent basis.

 1997 - Centre-half Joe Gomez was born in Catford, south east London.
-He signed from Charlton Athletic for £3.5m in June 2015, making exactly one hundred senior appearances up to his 23rd birthday, without scoring.
+He signed from Charlton Athletic for £3.5m in June 2015, making 121 senior appearances up to his 24th birthday, without scoring.
 On the same day, Spanish midfielder Pedro Chirivella was born in Valencia.
-He signed from his hometown club in July 2013 and has played eleven first-team games to date, captaining the side in our League Cup thumping at Aston Villa in December 2019.
+He signed from his hometown club in July 2013, playing eleven first-team games before moving on to Nantes in July 2020, captaining the side in our League Cup thumping at Aston Villa in December 2019.

 1996 - Keeper Ryan Fulton was born in Burnley.
-He signed pro terms in the summer of 2013, making his first senior appearance in our friendly at Swindon Town in August 2015.
+He signed pro terms in the summer of 2013, making his first senior appearance in our friendly at Swindon Town in August 2015, moving on to Hamilton Academical in July 2017.

 An obscure international